SylvainTirreau/hubspot-cms-JetBrains/REFERENCES.md

 ## |escape
 Converts the characters &, <, >, ‘, and ” in string s to HTML-safe sequences.
 Use this filter if you need to display text that might contain such characters in HTML.
 Marks return value as markup string.

+## |escape_attr
+Escapes the content of an HTML attribute input

+## |escape_html
+Escapes the content of an HTML input

 ## |escape_jinjava
 Converts the characters { and } in string s to Jinjava-safe sequences.
 Use this filter if you need to display text that might contain such characters in Jinjava.
 Marks return value as markup string.
+Parameters:
+- all_braces(boolean) Whether to only escape all curly braces or just when there are default expression, tag, or comment marks

+## |escape_js
+Escapes the content of an string input so it can be safely inserted into JavaScript

+## |escape_url
+Escapes the content of a URL input

 ## |escapejs
 Escapes strings so that they can be safely inserted into a JavaScript variable declaration